goaver/api-integration/website/docs/watchlist.md

 sidebar_label: Watchlist Search
 ---

-This resource provides access to the watchlist search and adverse media search functionality.
+Some sort of summary goes here...

 ## Create Search Endpoints

----
+These endpoints are used to create a watchlist search and optionally an adverse media search with the given criteria.
 <b>NOTE:</b> If a check is configured to perform a watchlist search as part of the check type, the search will be performed automatically.
 These endpoints are only necessary to perform watchlist searches without a corresponding verification check.
 <p></p>

 ### POST api/watchlist/search